 That said I really did enjoy The Daylight Gate and wished it were longer – I blasted through it in two days!
 I would definitely be interested to see what else the partnership between Hammer and Arrow produces, and whether Winterson decides to return to horror.

-The Daylight Gate was published in the UK on 16th August 2012 by Hammer and Arrow Publishing, part of the Random House Group.
+Published in the UK in August 2012 by Hammer and Arrow Publishing, part of the Random House Group.